ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 2 *Sloping Pitch:* The stadium is built on a serious incline.
 Good for one team, a nightmare for the other!

-At the start of the firrst drive, roll a D6:
+At the start of the first drive, roll a D6:
 ![](../media/death_zone/image239.jpg) On a roll of 4+, it is sloping down towards the kicking team's End Zone.
 On a roll of 1-3, the pitch is sloping down towards the receiving